Village People: 1987–2017 (Sixuvus Ltd)

-Later in the 2000s Village People continued to make appearances worldwide.
-The original lead singer and "cop", Victor Willis, was arrested over drug and weapon related charges.
+Later in the 2000s, Village People continued to make appearances worldwide.
+The original lead singer and "cop", Victor Willis, was arrested on drug- and weapon-related charges.
 On September 12, 2008, Village People received a star on the Hollywood Walk of Fame.
 Willis was not in attendance at the ceremony.
 Willis gave his first live concert in 28 years in Las Vegas on August 3, 2007, and married Karen, a lawyer and executive, later that year.
-In May 2012 Willis won a landmark ruling in the first case heard regarding the Copyright Act of 1976, which allows recording artists and writers to reclaim their master recordings and publishing rights initially granted to record companies and publishers after 35 years.
+In May 2012, Willis won a landmark ruling in the first case heard regarding the Copyright Act of 1976, which allows recording artists and writers to reclaim their master recordings and publishing rights initially granted to record companies and publishers after 35 years.
 He recaptured copyrights including "Y.M.C.A.", "Go West", "Magic Night", "Milkshake", and "In the Navy".
 Willis also began to recapture his 33% share of songs he co-wrote.

-In August 2013, Village People released a new song "Let's Go Back to the Dance Floor", written by Harry W. Casey of K.C. and the Sunshine Band.
-Jim Newman joined the group as the Cowboy, and in October 2013 Bill Whitefield joined as the Construction Worker, a role he had filled in for the group over the years for David Hodo who retired.
-Continuing his legal quest, Willis reclaimed ownership of "Y.M.C.A." and other songs written with Jacques Morali, with the removal of Henri Belolo, previously credited as a third writer.
-Victor Willis released Solo Man, an album he recorded in 1979 featuring the Village People band.
-Willis appeared as himself on the game show "To Tell The Truth" and performed "Y.M.C.A." the following year.
+In August 2013, Village People released a new song, "Let's Go Back to the Dance Floor", written by Harry W. Casey of K.C. and the Sunshine Band.
+Jim Newman joined the group as the Cowboy, and in October 2013, Bill Whitefield joined as the Construction Worker, a role he had filled in for the group over the years (for David Hodo, who had retired).
+Continuing his legal quest, Willis reclaimed ownership of "Y.M.C.A." and other songs written with Jacques Morali with the removal of Henri Belolo, previously credited as a third writer.
+In 2015, Victor Willis would release Solo Man, an album he recorded in 1979 featuring the Village People band.
+Willis appeared as himself on the game show To Tell the Truth and performed "Y.M.C.A." the following year.

 Village People continued to make television appearances, such as performing "Y.M.C.A." during halftime of the Chicago Bulls game as part of '70s Night.
-They also made several commercials including LetGo commercial debuts during the Rio Olympics, and a series of commercials in the UK for YOPA online estate agents.
+They also appeared in several commercials, including a LetGo commercial that aired during the 2016 Summer Olympics, and a series of commercials for YOPA online estate agents in the UK.